Experience Sacred Monasteries, Greek Mythology, Ancient Communities and more. A transformative pilgrimage to the mystical islands of the Gods.

 We will visit the quaint village of Kritsa where we will have time for lunch and shopping.
 We’ll also visit the town of Gortyn, a place that was continually occupied since 7000 BC in the Treta Yuga.
 This is the site where the myth of Zeus and his lover Europa, turned into a bull, supposedly took place.
 Gortyn is also known as a place where an early Greek law code was discovered.

-We’ll have 2 free days in Crete to explore additional sites and museums on your own, relax, visit the beach or the spa, and take in the simple and arresting beauty of the Cretan coastline.
+After visiting our tour sites, we’ll have a free day in Crete to explore additional sites on your own, relax, visit the beach, and take in the simple and arresting beauty of the Cretan coastline.

-Upon returning, we’ll go to a lovely lake with hiking trails and a chance to relax in nature before taking breakfast at our hotel in Athens.
-That day, there will be free time to explore additional archaeological sites such as the Temple of Olympian Zeus, or the Ancient Agora, and walk through the shops in the Plaka.
-There will be an option for spa treatments and relaxation.
-On the evening of May 1st, we’ll have a special farewell dinner in Athens.
+On May 4th, we’ll fly from Heraklion to Athens where we’ll have our final day and night.
+There will be free time to explore sites like the Temple of Olympian Zeus, or the Ancient Agora, and walk through the shops of the Plaka.
+On the evening of May 4th, we’ll have a special farewell dinner in Athens.

 Jenny Kellogg, PhD, a Kriyaban who is fluent in Greek and has led Hellenic tours for Harvard.